vglu/doc2ent/content/en/cases/work-with-vendor-payment.md

 | VendorPaymentJournalHeaderEntity | Vendor payment journal header | VendorPaymentJournalHeaders    | Yes           | Yes         | Document | No       |

 [comment]: < FIXME: To works with `Vendor payment journal header` we want to use `VendorPaymentJournalHeaderEntity` entity >
+`VendorPaymentJournalHeaderEntity` entity is used to work with `Vendor payment journal` header.

 ### Key